-- 7.2 In 1991, the Archaeology Section of SBC undertook an archaeological assessment of five landholdings that were being considered for allocation for residential and industrial development within the Local Plan 2001 (SBC 1991). - 7.3 The aim of the study was to assess the effect of proposed development upon the archaeological and historic environment.
-This was achieved through the completion of a desk-based study, followed by a rapid field survey. - 7.4 The sources consulted included the Staffordshire HER (then the SMR), Ordnance Survey maps, aerial photographs and historic documents.
+- 6.4 In 1991, the Archaeology Section of SBC undertook an archaeological assessment of five landholdings that were being considered for allocation for residential and industrial development within the Local Plan 2001 (SBC 1991). - 6.5 The aim of the study was to assess the effect of proposed development upon the archaeological and historic environment.
+This was achieved through the completion of a desk-based study, followed by a rapid field survey. - 6.6 The sources consulted included the Staffordshire HER (then the SMR), Ordnance Survey maps, aerial photographs and historic documents.
 Based on the results of the desk study and the field survey, three zones were identified for each of the FIVE sites under consideration.
 These were: - 1.
 Zones of maximum archaeological constraint; - 2.
 Zones of archaeological potential; and - 3.
-Zones of no anticipated archaeological constraint. - 7.5 The site (then known as 'Castlefields') was described within the report as Area 1.
-In it, the only zone of maximum archaeological constraint, which was identified, was Stafford Castle, which is designated as a scheduled monument.
-It also included the archaeological sites immediately associated with the scheduled monument, as well as the medieval field systems then surviving to the north and east and other archaeological sites known to exist within the area. - 7.6 With respect to the designation of the medieval castle, and the wider landscape around it, the SBC (1991) report states that:
+Zones of no anticipated archaeological constraint. - 6.7 The 'Burleyfields' site (which was known as 'Castlefields' at that time) was described in the SBC (1991) report as Area 1. - 6.8 In that report (SBC 1991) the only zone of maximum archaeological constraint, which was identified, was Stafford Castle, which is designated as a scheduled monument.
+It also included the archaeological sites immediately associated with the scheduled monument, as well as the medieval field systems which survived to the north and east at that time and other archaeological sites known to exist within the area.

+6.9 With respect to the designation of the medieval castle, and the wider landscape around it, the SBC (1991) report clearly states that: